 Cops Reveal Identity Of Suspected Terrorist Who Killed 8 NYC Pedestrians

-The NYPD just released the identity of a 29-year-old man who shockingly killed 8 people and injured at least a dozen by running them over with his pickup truck in lower Manhattan on Oct.
-31.
+The NYPD just released the identity of the driver who shockingly killed 8 people and injured at least a dozen by running them over with his pickup truck on Oct.
+31, after reportedly pledging allegiance to ISIS.

 The NYPD has officially identified 29-year-old Sayfullo Saipov as the driver who took to lower Manhattan on Oct.
 31 and ran over pedestrians leaving 8 dead and many others injured.
 The incident is currently being investigated as a terror attack, and sources told the New York Post that Sayfullo shouted “Allahu Akbar” (God is great) after getting out of his vehicle.
 After Sayfullo ran over the pedestrians in a white van and allegedly shouted “Allahu Akbar”, he exited with what appeared to be two hand guns before getting shot by police in the abdomen.
 He was then arrested and taken to the hospital.